Corporate governance

 Audit and Supervisory Committee

-The Audit and Supervisory Committee consists of four outside directors and one full-time internal director.
+The Audit and Supervisory Committee consists of all independent outside directors and one full-time inside director, with more than half of its members meeting the independence criteria.
 These members primarily conduct audits using the internal control system and through on-site visits to business sites worldwide.
 The committee seeks to strengthen the effectiveness of its audits by gathering and sharing valuable information through the periodic exchange of views with the President and CEO, reports presented by Executive Officers and employees, liaison meetings of audit committee members at affiliated companies, and other means.

 Activity status of the Audit and Supervisory Committee

-• Dialogue with management executives 33 meetings * Results for FY2023
+• Dialogue with management executives 40 meetings * Results for FY2024

 Sangetsu has created opportunities for the Outside Directors to engage in a dialogue with Executive